 You can also appeal your plan’s decision if they don’t agree to cover the out-of-network care.
 See If Your Health Insurance Claim Is Denied.

 Fee-for-service plans are the least restrictive plans that offer the most choice in medical providers.
 They are also called traditional health plans.
-If you have this type of health insurance, you can go to any doctor who accepts your particular health insurance plan, change doctors any time, and go to any hospital anywhere in the United States.
+If you have this type of health insurance, you can go to any doctor or hospital who accepts your particular health insurance plan and change doctors at any time.

 Some other kinds of insurance suggest that they pay for hospitalizations and major medical expenses, but these claims can be misleading because of what they don’t tell you.
 You’ll need to know more to make an informed decision.

-Catastrophic illness insurance is sometimes called a hospital-only or short-term plan.
-The plans often won’t cover doctor visits, medicines, or routine care, and start to pay only when you are hospitalized and have very high expenses.
-Depending on the policy, expect to pay a few thousand dollars for the deductible alone and some percentage of co-insurance on the rest of the bill, plus the total cost of any items and services not covered by the plan.
+One example is a catastrophic illness insurance that is referred to as a hospital-only plan.
+This plan usually won’t cover doctor visits, medicines, or routine care, and start to pay only when you are hospitalized and have very high expenses.
+Depending on the policy, you can expect to pay a few thousand dollars for the deductible alone and some percentage of co-insurance on the rest of the bill, plus the total cost of any items and services not covered by the plan.

-Even though they are sometimes called “hospital-only,” the plans won’t necessarily cover all or even most of your hospital bill.
+Even though they are sometimes called hospital-only, the plans won’t necessarily cover all or even most of your hospital bill.
 It’s important to understand exactly what the plan will cover, and not rely on a catastrophic plan for your health coverage.
-Catastrophic plans don’t count as health insurance coverage under the health care law.

-If you have a catastrophic plan and get an expensive illness like cancer, you can end up paying their high deductible, and up to 40% of your hospital bills out of pocket.
+If you have a catastrophic plan and get an expensive illness like cancer, you can end up paying a high deductible, and up to 40% of your hospital bills out of pocket.
 Most catastrophic plans have an out-of-pocket limit, but services the plan doesn’t cover don’t count toward that limit.
-Catastrophic plans typically don’t cover prescription drugs, for instance, which can be costly when you consider that some of the newer cancer treatment drugs cost more than $100,000 per year.
+For instance, catastrophic plans typically don’t cover prescription drugs, which can be costly when you consider that some of the newer cancer treatment drugs cost more than $100,000 per year.

 Catastrophic plans may also end up costing more than the out-of-pocket limit if the person gets out-of-network care.
-If you choose to get such a plan, find out whether prescription drugs are covered, ask about out-of-network costs, and whether either of these expenses would be included in adding up the out of pocket limit.
+If you choose to get such a plan, find out if prescription drugs are covered, ask about out-of-network costs, and if either of these expenses are included in the out-of-pocket limit.

-If you have enrolled or plan to enroll in an insurance plan with a high deductible, such as a catastrophic plan, you may be able to set up a Health Savings Account (HSA).
+If you have enrolled, or plan to enroll, in a high-deductible health plan such as a catastrophic plan, you may be able to set up a Health Savings Account (HSA).
 You don’t have to pay federal income taxes on the contributions you make to the HSA if the money is used to pay for qualified medical expenses.
 If you use it for anything else, you will be required to pay the tax and a penalty.

 An HSA is different from a Flexible Spending Account (FSA).
 For instance, you can have an FSA even if you don’t have a high-deductible health plan.
 FSA funds can be set up to be used for medical or dependent care expenses.
-But the FSA money you don’t use goes away at the end of each year, although some employers can now let you to keep up to $500.
-HSA money is yours until you take it out.
+You will need to use up the entire amount by the end of the year (use it or lose it).
+HSA money; however, is yours until you take it out.
 For more information about setting up an HSA contact your employer, bank, or credit union.

 There is also an employer-based Health Reimbursement Arrangement, or HRA, It’s a special benefit that pays for medical expenses that the health plan doesn’t cover, such as deductibles and co-insurance.
 But the employer puts in the money and decides which expenses to pay.
 The employer also decides whether any leftover money in the HRA can be rolled over to the next year.
 And, you don’t get to keep the money if you leave the company.